 Does having braces hurt?

 While braces generally do not “hurt”, a patient may feel some soreness and tenderness in the teeth and gums when the braces are first applied and after adjustments.
 This discomfort usually lasts 1 to 4 days and can be treated with an OTC pain reliever.

 How often do I have to come in for appointments?

 We ask our patients to come in approximately every 4 – 8 weeks.

 Should I keep seeing my general/pediatric dentist while I have braces?

 Yes, you should continue to see your dentist for dental cleanings.
 We recommend every four months for cleanings and dental checkups to avoid any problems while wearing braces.
 Pearly Whites offers pediatric and adult dental services, and we will gladly accommodate all your needs.

 Do some kids get braces more than once?

 Yes.
-In some cases, an early intervention is necessary to fix a specific problem (i.e. crossbite or protruding front teeth).
+In some cases, early intervention is necessary to fix a specific problem (i.e., crossbite or protruding front teeth).
 This early intervention does not mean the child will not require braces again once all their permanent teeth are present.
-This early treatment can however improve the overall outcome and can lead to a shorter second phase of treatment.
+This early treatment can, however, improve the overall outcome and can lead to a shorter second phase of treatment.